ayushk1234/rag_app/README.md

 Now navigate to the URL provided in your terminal (default `http://localhost:8501`) to start app.

 ## Future Scope
-- Add a feature to delete documents.
+- Embeddings with persistent storage.
 - Having conversation history with the chatbot so that user can ask follow up questions .
 - Adding chat and session history for the chatbot for next chat session.
 - Not saving the files after processing.
 Instead upload and process on the go.